vidister/gimp-web/content/downloads/index.md

 Currently there are two main installers: a stock build by Sven Claussner and a custom build from Simone Karin Lehmann.

-A GIMP 2.8 DMG installer by Sven Claussner (linked above), stock GIMP build without any add-ons.
+A GIMP 2.8 DMG installer by Sven Claussner (linked above) is a stock GIMP build without any add-ons.
 It works on OS X 10.6 Snow Leopard and later.
 Just open the downloaded DMG and drag and drop GIMP into your "Applications" folder.

 The MD5 hash sum for `gimp-2.8.14.dmg` is:
 <kbd>3392eb2cfe67258e7a3f8fc8807f00c0</kbd>.